 The value of doing trauma work from the perspective of inner selves and their energies is immense.
 You will learn to see every aspect of trauma work as a self—every emotion, every behavior, every dilemma—and you will learn to dialogue with these selves with tremendous depth.

 SUBJECT AREA II – Deepening the Work: Meeting the Hurt Child

-No matter at what age trauma occurred, the Hurt Child is an inner self that carries the experience of past trauma.
+No matter at what age trauma occurred, the Hurt Child is an inner self that carries the trauma experience.
 This self holds the extreme emotions, feelings, physical sensations, and other energies that were involved in the trauma.
-The Hurt Child may have been in hiding for a long time waiting to be found, and you will learn many techniques for working sensitively with this Hurt Child.
-The entire trajectory of CB Trauma Work is meant to empower the Hurt Child.
+The Hurt Child may have been in hiding for a long time waiting to be found, and you will learn many techniques for working sensitively with it -- ultimately empowering this Hurt Child, and thereby moving forward into an empowered future..

 SUBJECT AREA III – The Work of Memory

-If a client senses that they have experienced trauma, but they do not retain actual memories, there are selves that can help report the memory.
-You will also learn to honor the self that believes the memory, and the self that doubts it, and support the client to hold both sides of this question.
+If someone senses that they experienced trauma, but they do not retain actual memories, there are selves that can help find the memory.
+After that, you will meet the self that believes the memory, and the self that doubts it, and hold both sides of the question.

 OPTIONAL SUBJECT AREA – Touch

-This optional component is for professionals who want to incorporate touch in their trauma work with clients.
+This optional component is for those who want to incorporate touch in their trauma work.
 Touch is a powerful modality and must be used with care and sensitivity.
-Various types of touch will be taught that will allow facilitators to work respectfully with their clients.
+Various types of touch will be taught.

 Frequently Asked Questions: